 After high school, he worked as a shipping clerk for a novelty company.
 His family also moved to 1844 South Komensky Avenue in Chicago during this time.
 He enlisted in the Illinois National Guard in August 1940, with his best friend from high school, Albert Cornils.
 Their reason for doing this is a draft act had been passed, and he knew h e was going to be drafted.
-The 33rd Tank Company from Maywood, Illinois, he was called to federal service in November 1940, as B Company, 192nd Tank Battalion , and was scheduled to serve in the Army for one year.
+The 33rd Tank Company from Maywood, Illinois, was being called to federal service in November 1940, as B Company, 192nd Tank Battalion , and was scheduled to serve in the Army for one year.